Urban-Analytics/dust/Projects/ProbablisticABM/README.md

 ## Installation

 This project is being developed using Anaconda Distribution with Python 3.7.
-All versions for sofware packages can be found in [Requirements_Pyro.txt](https://github.com/Urban-Analytics/dust/blob/ProbablisticABM/Projects/ProbablisticABM/super_simple_model/requirements_Pyro.txt) Though this is subject to change during development.
+All versions for software packages can be found in [Requirements_Pyro.txt](https://github.com/Urban-Analytics/dust/blob/ProbablisticABM/Projects/ProbablisticABM/super_simple_model/requirements_Pyro.txt) Though this is subject to change during development.
 Currenly, the easiest way to install run these commands in turn.

-First create your environment;
+Then you will need to create your environment;
 ```
 conda update conda
 conda create --name <your_environment_name>
 conda activate <your_enviroment_name>
 ```
-Then install the nessisary software.
+Then install the necessary software.
 Note that some of these are not part of conda's main channel and need to be installed from conda-forge or using pip.
 ```
 conda install pytorch-cpu torchvision-cpu -c pytorch
 pip install pyro-ppl